emmasax4/terraform/github/README.md

 ### Creating a New Default Branch

-If you are creating a new branch, add the `source_branch` variable and set it to be the source of the new branch you're creating, which is most likely the existing default branch (default is `master`).
+If you are creating a new branch, add the `source_branch` variable and set it to be the source of the new branch you're creating, which is most likely the existing default branch (default is `main`).

 Run: